Lakshya-23/IR_Assign1/README.md

 # Vector Space Model Search Engine (CSD358)

-This project is an information retrieval system built for the Information Retrieval Lab (CSD358).
+This project is an information retrieval system built for the Information Retrieval Assignment (CSD358).
 It implements a search engine to include features like phrase search, proximity search, and robust text processing with NLTK.

 ## Features